stkent/iOS-Dependency-Injection-Workshop/part1-slides/slides-source.md

 - ✅ Simplest injection technique.
 - ✅ Dependency lifetimes controlled using familiar methods.
 - ✅ Sufficient for all unit testing needs.
-- ❌ Repetitive.
+- ✅ Works for fresh code _and_ refactors.
-- ❌ Can scale poorly if your dependency graph is deep e.g. `D1(D2(D3(...), ...), ...)`.
+- ❌ Repetitive, especially if your dependency graph is deep e.g. `D1(D2(D3(...), ...), ...)`.
-- ❌ Insufficient for coordinated UI testing.
+- ❌ Insufficient for UI testing.

 ^While repetitive, manual DI is normally not difficult to implement correctly because of this fact from earlier: "In most apps there is exactly one production implementation of most dependency protocols [...]"
 In addition, you can use default parameter values to automatically inject production dependencies by default, and only explicitly specify alternatives in test code.